![]() |

 using the Monochord may seem confusing at first. the best way to figure it out is to play with it. try changing just one field at a time at first, for example, change the just the mode, or just the score. the scale field is the most complex, but it is also the most rewarding, since it allows you to create and compare different tunings.

-The base is the frequency in Hertz of the reference note (1:1) for your scale. for example, 440 starts your scale at standard western middle "A".
+The base is the frequency in Hertz of the reference note (1:1) for

 The scale specification is a string consisting of a set of pitch specs separated by white space.
 The resulting scale will be sorted in order of ascending frequency.
 A pitch spec comes in one of three forms:

-specifies a pitch with a frequency 1.5 times the base frequency (a natural fifth).
+3:2specifies a pitch with a frequency 1.5 times the base frequency (a natural fifth).

-specifies a pitch with a frequency 1.495 times the base frequency (a quarter-comma meantone fifth).
+1.495specifies a pitch with a frequency 1.495 times the base frequency (a quarter-comma meantone fifth).

-specifies a pitch with a frequency 1.498 times the base frequency (a 12-tone equal-tempered fifth), and
+12E7specifies a pitch with a frequency 1.498 times the base frequency (a 12-tone equal-tempered fifth), and

-generates an entire 12-tone equal-tempered scale.
+12Egenerates an entire 12-tone equal-tempered scale.

 Sets the mode of the score.
 This effectively adds an offset to the scale degrees listed in the score.
 Note that this only works as expected with scales with unequal intervals (eg. a diatonic or pentatonic scale); with equally spaced scales (eg. a chromatic scale), it simply shifts the pitch of the score.
 For example, with a standard diatonic scale, you could produce a Dorian mode scale with either of the following:

-score: 3 5 6 8 10 12 13 15
+mode: 1 (default) score: 3 5 6 8 10 12 13 15

 or

-score: 1 3 4 6 8 10 11 13
+mode: 2 score: 1 3 4 6 8 10 11 13

 The score specification consists of a series of event specifications, separated by white space.
 An event specification is one or more integers separated by slashes, where each integer indicates a scale degree, and multiple scale degrees indicates a chord.
 The scale degree is the number of the pitch in the scale.
 Remember that the scale is sorted by ascending pitch, not by the order that the pitches were listed in the scale specification.